What is Postpartum Depression?

 New fathers, like new mothers, should also try to get a support system such as joining a depression support group or spending time out with friends or family.

-For instance, you are having postpartum substance abuse, it could also cause postpartum depression.
+For instance, if you are experiencing postpartum substance abuse like drinking, it could also cause postpartum depression.
 Postpartum substance abuse is a continuation of drug or alcohol use that occurred prior to or during pregnancy.
-Seek out professional aid to help you get out of this dangerous situation, for you and for your family.
+Seek professional aid to help you get out of this dangerous situation, for you and for your family.